 The Sewall-Scripture House at 40 King Street was built in 1832 by Levi Sewall with granite from his own quarry.
 It was lived in by his descendants until purchased by the Historical Society in 1957.
 A 1996 addition expands exhibition space and a new library provides the public with access to extensive holdings of local history and genealogical information.

 Permanent exhibits at the Sewall-Scripture House include a Victorian Parlor, Marine Room, Keeping Room, Children’s Room, Military Room, and the Hatchet Gang Exhibit.
-An excellent collection of the works of deceased Cape Ann artists includes Fitz Hugh Lane, Aldro Hibbard, Alfred Wiggin and Charles Gruppe.
+An excellent collection of the works of deceased Cape Ann artists includes Fitz Henry Lane, Aldro Hibbard, Alfred Wiggin and Charles Gruppe.

 Museum: 2 – 5 PM Tuesday, Friday and Saturday